Mellanox/libvma/README.txt

 Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)

+VMA_RX_SW_CSUM
+This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.
+Most Mellanox HCAs support hardware offload checksum validation.
+If the hardware does not support checksum validation offload, software checksum validation is required.
+When this parameter is enabled, software checksum validation is calculated only if hardware offload checksum validation is not performed.
+Performance degradation might occur if hardware offload fails to validate checksum and software calculation is used.
+Note that disabling software calculation might cause corrupt packets to be processed by VMA and the application, when the hardware does not perform this action.
+For further details on which adapter card supports hardware offload checksum validation, please refer to the VMA Release Notes.
+Valid Values are:
+Use value of 0 to disable.
+Use value of 1 for enable.
+Default value is Enabled.

 VMA_EXCEPTION_HANDLING
 Mode for handling missing support or error cases in Socket API or functionality by VMA.
 Useful for quickly identifying VMA unsupported Socket API or features